MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-recipientstate-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the RecipientState property of a FaxDoc object.
-The RecipientState property is a null-terminated string that contains the state of the recipient of the fax transmission.' ms.assetid: '744bb597-644b-4d34-af72-190cda53af8a'
+Description: Sets or retrieves the RecipientState property of a FaxDoc object.
+The RecipientState property is a null-terminated string that contains the state of the recipient of the fax transmission. ms.assetid: 744bb597-644b-4d34-af72-190cda53af8a
-title: 'FaxDoc.RecipientState property'
+title: FaxDoc.RecipientState property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.RecipientState property